 Hispanic/Latino of any race or Hispanic/ Latino only.
 Hispanic or Latino means a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 Any consumer who reports Hispanic/Latino ethnicity can only be counted as “Hispanic/Latino,” even if the consumer also reported one or more race categories.

 Two or more races.
-If a consumer self-reports more than one race, that consumer must counted once in the 704 Report, that is, as “Two or More Races.”
+If a consumer self-reports more than one race, that consumer must counted once in the PPR, that is, as “Two or More Races.”

-“Race and ethnicity unknown” – A consumer is counted as Race/Ethnicity Unknown if the consumer does not reports any race or ethnicity.
+“Race and ethnicity unknown” – A consumer is counted as Race/Ethnicity Unknown if the consumer does not report any race or ethnicity.

 Note: The total of G1 through G8 must agree with subpart II, A3.